pfpack/pfpack-core-taggeds/README.md

 # PrimeFuncPack
-A Functional Programming Pack for .NET Standard
+A Functional Programming Pack for .NET